 If you are curious about the country that is famous for gilded temples, learn about Lao drinks – one of the unique characteristics that present the traditional culture.
-Indochina tour will show you 6 Must-try Lao Drinks to help you have an overview of what to drink in Laos.
-Besides visiting iconic sites and feasting on the delicious cuisine, do not forget to enjoy the following Lao drinks to gain perfect traveling experience in this beautiful land.
+Indochina tour will show you 6 Must-try Laos Drinks to help you have an overview of what to drink in Laos.
+Besides visiting iconic sites and feasting on the delicious cuisine, do not forget to enjoy the following Laos drinks to gain a perfect traveling experience in this beautiful land.
+In this article, Indochina Tours will provide information about top 6 most popular drinks & beverages in Laos.

 Lao Alcoholic Drinks